-The evidence supporting these findings is contained in the Commission's Phase One Order; the Initial Comments and Exhibits of DEC, DEP, and DNCP; the Initial Statement of the Public Staff; the Initial Comments of NCSEA; and the Joint Reply Comments of DEC and DEP.
+The evidence supporting this finding of fact is contained in the Initial Comments and Exhibits of DEC, DEP, and DNCP; the Initial Statement of the Public Staff; the Initial Comments of NCSEA; and the Joint Reply Comments of DEC and DEP.

-In the Phase One Order, the Commission held that for the purpose of calculating avoided energy rates, the generation expansion plans used in the avoided production cost models should be based on IRP expansion plans that take into account only known and quantifiable costs.
-The Commission further found that CO2 costs "are not sufficiently certain to be included in avoided costs at this time."23
+In the Order on Inputs, the Commission held that for the purpose of calculating avoided energy rates, the generation expansion plans used in the avoided production cost models should be based on IRP expansion plans that take into account only known and quantifiable costs.
+The Commission further found that CO2 costs "are not sufficiently certain to be included in avoided costs at this time."

 The Public Staff in its Initial Statement noted that DNCP utilized a generation expansion plan to calculate avoided energy costs that did not include carbon costs.
-The generation expansion plans incorporated by DEC and DEP in their avoided energy cost calculations in this proceeding, however, were selected based on inclusion of a CO2 emissions price, as reflected in certain scenarios in their 2014 IRPs, while at the same time, the cost of CO2 abatement was excluded from the avoided energy calculations.
+However, DEC and DEP in their avoided energy cost calculations utilized generation expansion plans that were selected based on inclusion of a CO2 emissions price, as reflected in certain scenarios in their 2014 IRPs, while at the same time, the cost of CO2 abatement was excluded from the avoided energy calculations.
 The Public Staff stated that this mismatch of generation expansion plans and avoided energy inputs could distort the avoided energy calculations and result in a miscalculation of avoided energy costs.
-For example, the inclusion of carbon prices in IRP modeling may result in the selection of new nuclear units in the generation expansion plan, as it did with DEC's base case in its 2014 IRP.24 Since the capital costs associated with new nuclear units are not included in the avoided energy calculations, the relatively low cost energy provided from the new nuclear results in an underestimation of avoided fuel costs.
+For example, the inclusion of carbon prices in IRP modeling may result in the selection of new nuclear units in the generation expansion plan, as it did with DEC's base case in its 2014 IRP.9 Since the capital costs associated with new nuclear units are not included in the avoided energy calculations, the relatively low cost energy provided from the new nuclear results in an underestimation of avoided fuel costs.
 The Public Staff therefore recommended that the Commission direct DEC and DEP to recalculate their avoided energy rates utilizing generation expansion plan scenarios that do not include the costs of CO2.
+NCSEA raised similar concerns, noting that under DEC and DEP's approach "the QF has the potential to be penalized by the cost of carbon in the avoided energy calculation, without being credited with the avoidance of such cost by the utility."